joshbegley/nyt-latest/previous.md

 `The Athletic chatted with Stewart about his path to Nebraska from the NFL, the learning curve and differences between college and pro ball.`\
 https://nytimes.com/athletic/6926442/2025/12/30/nebraska-football-gm-pat-stewart-transfer-portal/

-**Eurostar Urges Passengers to Cancel Travel After Power Failure**\
+**Eurostar Cancels All Trains After Power Failure in Channel Tunnel**\
-`A power failure in the Channel Tunnel has paralyzed the Eurostar service, causing delays for thousands of holiday travelers between London, Paris and Brussels.`\
+`The high-speed train service connecting Britain and continental Europe was paralyzed on Tuesday during one of the busiest travel weeks of the year.`\
 https://nytimes.com/2025/12/30/world/europe/eurostar-delays-channel-tunnel-london-paris.html

 **Naz Reid's breakout game comes on a big night for a beloved Timberwolves fan**\